qccData/qccCorpus/README.md

 # qccCorpus
-Respoitory for the Quechua Collao corpus for automatic dimensional emotion recognition
+Repository for the Quechua Collao corpus for automatic dimensional emotion recognition